assist-project/dtls-fuzzer/README.md

 Command for client certificate authentication disabled configuration using all key exchange algorithms:

     > java -jar target/dtls-fuzzer.jar @args/mbedtls-2.16.1/learn_mbedtls_all_cert_none_rwalk_incl

+### Contiki-NG TinyDTLS using PSK
+A redacted version of the model obtained for this configuration appears in the appendix.

+    > java -jar target/dtls-fuzzer.jar @args/ctinydtls/learn_ctinydtls_psk_rwalk

 ### Scandium PSK (before bug fixes)
 A redacted version of the model obtained for this configuration appears in the paper.